Elao/manala-ci-action/README.md

 A concrete example for a Symfony app with:

 - **cache** for the Docker container built, allowing to speedup the workflow execution.
-  The cache key is computed based on the `.manala` directory files, so any change that may impact the container will invalidate the cache.
   Cache samples for Composer, simple-phpunit and Yarn/NPM are also included.
   The `${{ secrets.CACHE_VERSION }}` can be configured in your project secrets, allowing to invalidate cache easily on need.